 Within five years of its start, there was widespread disillusionment with Prohibition.
 Journalist H. L. Mencken gave his verdict in 1925.
 “There is not less drunkenness in the Republic but more.
 Not less crime, but more.
 There is not less insanity, but more.
 The cost of government is not smaller, but vastly greater.
 Respect for law has not increased, but diminished.”4

-More and more Americans came to agree with Mencken.
+More and more people came to agree with Mencken.
 Certainly as the end of the 1920’s approached.

 V. Repeal of the 18th Amendment